freedomofpress/securedrop-docs/docs/admin/reference/offboarding.rst

   SecureDrop.
 At minimum, you should :ref:`rotate the Submission Key
   <rotate_submission_key>`.

-Additional steps for off-boarding administrators
+Additional steps for off-boarding Administrators
 ------------------------------------------------

-- If the departing user was your primary SecureDrop admin, designate the next person who will take over their function.
-Ideally, your outgoing administrator will be able to provide as much training as possible on the use and maintenance of the system, as well as on your organizational policies (such as backup strategies, and so on) before they leave; if this is not the case, :doc:`contact the SecureDrop Support team </introduction/getting_support>`.
+- If the departing user was your primary SecureDrop Administrator, designate the next person who will take over their function.
+Ideally, your outgoing Administrator will be able to provide as much training as possible on the use and maintenance of the system, as well as on your organizational policies (such as backup strategies, and so on) before they leave; if this is not the case, :doc:`contact the SecureDrop Support team </introduction/getting_support>`.